 All the while you are wondering around the outside of the barn area there are free range chickens everywhere.
 They are darting into the sheep pen, stealing the pig food, living their best life.
 My eldest spotted one that didn’t have many feathers on it.
 When she asked what was wrong with it Sam told us that it was a rescue hen.
 She went on to explain how battery hens (those bred for eggs production), are declared unfit for purpose after 14 months of age.
 After that they are slaughtered. #shocking!

-The alpacas are really Sam’s pets.
+Whilst Elmet Alpacas is technically an alpaca farm, the alpacas are really Sam’s pets.
 You can tell by the way she talks about them, and to them, that she really does love them all.
-She knows all their names, and their individual personalities.
+She knows all their names and their individual personalities.
 And she is very knowledgeable about them in general.

 - The girls and the boys are kept separate because alpacas love to be pregnant and can fall pregnant 2 months after giving birth to a baby.
 Can I just say I would have made a rubbish alpaca!